Tour of Nerja and Frigiliana with Caves

 Next, the tour takes you to Frigiliana, often called the “town of three cultures” due to its historical coexistence of Christian, Jewish, and Muslim populations.
 Walking through its narrow alleyways lined with whitewashed houses, you’ll feel like stepping into a postcard.
 The town’s Moorish past is evident—turquoise tiles, arched doorways, and ancient architecture create a charming setting.

 Here, you’re encouraged to sample some of the delicious sweet wine that the town is famous for.
 Many reviews mention that the time in Frigiliana is just right, approximately an hour and a half, but some wish it could be longer.
-The streets are perfect for wandering, browsing local shops for souvenirs, or just soaking up the atmosphere.
+The streets are great for wandering, browsing local shops for souvenirs, or just soaking up the atmosphere.

 Nerja’s Old Town and the Balcony of Europe